Mike Hawkins (musician): 2012–13: Megaton Records and Spinnin' Records

-On 30 January 2013, Mike Hawkins released the song "Trigger Warning" via Megaton Records.
-Following that release was the song "SRSLY Cool" by Hawkins and Dem Slackers.
-On 15 July, he released the single "Jump!" in collaboration with the DJs Pablo Oliveros and Henry Fong via Hysteria Records.
-The song received support from a number of DJs including Bingo Players, Don Diablo, DVBBS, Inpetto and Zeds Dead.
-On 5 August, Hawkins and Oliveros returned to the label Tone Diary for the release of their song together titled "Bangover".
-The track was well received by DJs such as Afrojack, Arty and Dimitri Vegas & Like Mike.
-On 26 August, Hawkins was featured on the official remix EP for the song "Touched By You" by Paul Oakenfold featuring JHart.
-On 10 September, Hawkins made his debut on Ultra with the single "Let's Go" in collaboration with the Swedish DJ Sebjak.
-On 28 October, Hawkins released the single "Hot Steppa" with Henry Fong and Toby Green via Spinnin' Records.
-On 18 November, Hawkins and Green united once more for a second release together titled "We Got This".
-After that release, Hawkins released the single "Ulysses" with Pablo Oliveros and Marcus Schössow.
-The song was released through Steve Angello's record label, Size Records, on 23 December.
+On January 30, 2013, Hawkins released the single "Trigger Warning" on Megaton Records.
+It was followed by "SRSLY Cool", a collaborative track with Dem Slackers.
+He then collaborated with TooManyLeftHands and Alexander Brown for the single "EDM CPH".
+On July 15, 2013, he released "Jump!", a collaboration with Henry Fong and Pablo Oliveros on Hysteria Records.
+The song received support from a number of DJs including Bingo Players, Don Diablo, DVBBS, Inpetto and Zeds Dead, among others.
+Shortly afterwards, in August, he and Oliveros returned to Tone Diary for the single "Bangover", which was well received by DJs such as Afrojack, Arty and Dimitri Vegas & Like Mike.
+That same month, he released a remix of "Seven Nation Army" by The White Stripes as a free download, as well as a remix of "Touched By You" by Paul Oakenfold featuring JHart.
+Shortly afterwards, he made his debut on Ultra Music with the collaborative track with Sebjak, titled "Let's Go".
+On October 28, 2013, he released "Hot Steppa", a collaboration with Henry Fong and Toby Green on Spinnin' Records.
+Katie Smith of EDMTunes stated that the track "builds with intricate percussion and ska-style brass horns before delivering an absolutely thundering drop, capturing the very essence of what a great electro-house track should be".
+Shortly afterwards, he and Green released the collaborative single "We Got This" on Megaton Records.
+His final track of the year, "Ulysses", was a collaboration with Marcus Schössow and Pablo Oliveros and was released through Steve Angello's label Size Records.